Melbourne's best urban hikes (over 8km)

 Nine great Melbourne day walks

-You don't have to escape the city to go a hiking adventure!
+You don't have to escape the city to go on a hiking adventure!
 Here are Melbourne's best day walks.

 Get to know Melbourne from the ground up by exploring nine urban hiking gems.
 Visit beaches, creeks, the city's loveliest parks and best shopping streets.
 Pack light (you can stop for eats on the way!)

 Some are iconic walks, some were suggested by followers of Victoria Walks’ Facebook page and some by those interviewed for a story in The Sunday Age 'M Magazine'.
 Most of these walks can be accessed on public transport.

 For a map, information and photos of the walking routes, please click on the name the walk in descriptions below.
 You can print the maps before setting out if you prefer.